quentin-moquay/SoftwareEngineerChallenge/design/DESIGN.md

 - A raw database with all data inside.
 - A middleware to analyze data and put them into specials analytic database.
-    - there is no need to query multiples merchants at the same time
+- There is no need to query multiples merchants at the same time.
-    - better query performance
+    - Better query performance.
-    - better security, no data can mixed up together
+    - Better security, no data can mixed up together: __One merchant should not see an other merchant data.__
-- We need to remove data periodically
+- We need to remove data periodically.
-    - If we don't, amount of data will be unbearable
+    - If we don't, amount of data will be unbearable.
-    - It will limit analytics results possibility
+    - It will limit analytics results possibility.

 ## Back API to get query from clients

 We need to use Microservices technology for scalability of traffic.
 API Gateway to route traffic.

 ## Concept
-- Control coherence of data
+- Control coherence of data.
 - Put every data into database for a specific merchant.

 ### Structure